eduardosteps/twitter-sentiment-analysis/README.md

 # Twitter Sentiment Analysis
-This script was developed by Eduardo Passos, aiming to provide a Python script that extract tweets using Tweepy and TextBlob for sentiment analysis.
+This code was developed by Eduardo Passos, aiming to provide a Python script that extract tweets using Tweepy and TextBlob for sentiment analysis.